dominatorul/GPU-table-calculator/README.md

-# A pretty good switch custom table calculator
+# A pretty good custom table calculator for Switch

 ## Please use this **ONLY** as a reference; your actual values may be 5 to 20 mV (for Mariko) or 5 to 50 mV (for Erista) lower than the table indicates due to various factors.